 The consensus is that cold water is more than up to the challenge of washing everyday laundry. … For example, protein stains (blood, sweat) can set in when washed in hot water, and hot water may shrink or wrinkle synthetic fabrics.

-Same goes for taking a bath.
-Showering with hot water may increase your temperature and might make you feel more uncomfortable with the summer heat.
+The same goes for taking a bath.
+Showering with hot water may add to a higher temperature and might make you feel more uncomfortable with the summer temperatures and heat.
 Try and take a shower with cooler water.
 It will not only make you feel fresher — you will feel more comfortable, even if the AC is off.

 Cooking in a hot and steamy kitchen can be unbearable, especially if it’s hot outside.
-Since kitchens are full of heat-producing appliances like stoves and ovens which can raise the temperature, you can save yourself the sweat and the higher utility bill by taking the heat out of the kitchen and cooking your food outdoors.
+Since kitchens are full of heat-producing appliances like stoves and ovens, which can raise the high temperatures, you can save yourself the sweat and the higher utility bill by taking the unwanted heat out of the kitchen and cooking your food outdoors.

 Grill some burgers or steak and invite your family and friends over for a barbecue party.
 You can enjoy the great weather without raising the temperature in your home.

-Hubby prefers to grill out – we grill out year round here in Texas, and probably 7 nights out of 10 he grills out.
+Hubby prefers to grill out – we grill out year-round here in Texas, and probably 7 nights out of 10 he grills out.
 I LOVE it!
-There’s less dishes to do, too!
+There are less dishes to do, too!

 Placing heat-generating devices like a television or a lamp near the air conditioner can trick it into thinking that the room is hotter than it usually is.
-The thermostat will sense the heat from your electronics and take extra energy to cool the room or the house.
+The thermostat will sense it as the heat rises from your electronics and take extra energy to cool the room or the house.

 You may also plug your home electronics like your TV, DVD player, and computer into a power strip.
 Turn off the power strip when the equipment is not in use.

-Staying cool during the summer doesn’t mean you should feel uncomfortable in your own home.
+Staying cool during the summer or in a heat wave doesn’t mean you should feel uncomfortable in your own home.
 Take advantage of these cooling tips!
-These tips may prevent the heat from burning a hole in your bank account.
+These tips may prevent the amount of heat summer months can bring from burning a hole in your bank account.

 Do you have any tips to help save money on energy costs in the summer?
 Share them in the comments below!